 - Setpoint Sets the temperature used as a target for automatic fan control.

-The Config tab allows adjusting the setup of the board.
+The Config window allows adjusting of the setup of the board.
 Typically these settings wouldn't be used much; once they're adjusted as required, they can be saved to the flash of the Solas and left alone.
+The various configuration options are distributed across a number of tabs based on their function.

 PID control is a classic system of control used in all aspects of engineering for generations.
 The full details of the system can be read about in many places so won't be covered here, but the basics are this: P is for Proportional, and represents how much the fan's response is governed directly by the temperature, i.e. the higher above the setpoint, the faster the fan.
 Increasing this value will increase the fan speed and response speed, but will also increase "hunting" and overshooting.
 I is for Integral, and represents how much of the fan's response is based on its previous effectiveness, i.e., the longer the temperature is above the setpoint and the further above it has been, the faster the fan.
 Increasing this value also increases the response speed and helps to get to the setpoint, but can also introduce hunting.
 D is for Derivative, and represents how well the system is reacting to the current situation over time, i.e. the error rate.
 Increasing this value will dampen any oscillations from the P and I functions, but will slow the response somewhat.